Tag Archive | healthy greens

 Moving the Asparagus

 The new location for the asparagus bed is about 25′ from the original plot, farther from the quartz deposit.
 I dug a new trench, of course, taking all the enriched soil from the old bed and moving it to the new excavation.
-And I supplemented with more aged cow manure, planting mix, and half-decomposed leaf litter from the woods to the north.
+And I supplemented with more composted cow manure, planting mix, and half-decomposed leaf litter from the woods to the north.

 After the sun had started warming the soil and as weed seeds began germinating, I mulched with dry oak leaves saved from last autumn.